essimmons/MultigenerationalTuringModel/README.md

 - Open MatLab
 - Load parameters from one of the 6 corresponding parameter files, or make your own.
 	- If making your own parameter set, reference one of the parameter sets provided for formatting.
+- Set up your simulation configurations in `config.m`
-- Choose the number of mesh points, $N$, you wish to use in your simulation.
+	- `configs.N`: the number of mesh points, $N$, you wish to use in your simulation.
-    - To reproduce the figures as they appear in the paper, choose `N=100`.
+	    - To reproduce the figures as they appear in the paper, choose `configs.N=100`.
-- Choose the spatial domain as multiples of the anticipated F1 wavelength, $\omega$.
+	- `configs.axisSize`: Choose the spatial domain as multiples of the anticipated F1 wavelength, $\omega$.
-- Choose whether or not you want to build and save the figure.
-If yes, set `makeF2Fig=1`.
-If no, set `makeF2Fig=0`.
+	- `configs.makeF2Fig`: Choose whether or not you want to build and save the figure.
+		- If yes, set `configs.makeF2Fig=1`.
+		- If no, set `configs.makeF2Fig=0`.
+	- `configs.showProgress`: Choose whether or not you want to see the progression of the simulations as they are calculated.
+		- If yes, set `configs.showProgress=1`.
+		- If no, set `configs.showProgress=0`.
-- Run the file GenerateFigsFromLoadedParams.m.
-Figures displaying simulation progress will pop up.
+- Run the file `config.m`.
-	- To turn off progress figures, comment out lines 100-108 of the file ImplicitRxnDiff2D.m.
 - When complete the program will save the steady-state activator concentration results of all 12 simulations as "UdataSz"+ `N` + ".mat"
 		"UdataSz"+ `N` + ".dat"